y2kbugger/xlwings/examples/index.md

 ### Instructions

 1. Download the zip-file
-2. Windows: Right-Click > Extract All... > Extract / Mac: Double-click the zip-file
+2. Extract the zip file (Windows: Right-Click > Extract All... > Extract / Mac: Double-click the zip-file)
 3. Open the Spreadsheet in the unzipped folder

 **Note**: Lite examples require a Python installation with xlwings v0.3.2.
+Standalone versions currently only run on Windows.

 ### Downloads